Skip to content

 )

-# 8. Query with Reasoning (GraphRAG)
+# Query with multi-hop reasoning (GraphRAG)

 from semantica.llms import Groq